 One very unusual finish introduced around 1941 was the Autograph Of The Stars finish.
 This unique covering had autographs of the drumming stars of the day printed over a blue pearl background mixed with white stars.
-This finish did not prove to be very poular and was eventually discontinued.
+This finish did not prove to be very popular and was eventually discontinued.
 Very few examples exist today.
 An even more rare version of this finish surfaced in 2013, which featured a White Marine Pearl background.

 1941 LEEDY FINISHES, INCLUDING THE ULTRA RARE AUTOGRAPHS OF THE STARS FINISH

 During World War Two, Leedy did not produce that many drums and very few finish choices were available.
 Natural wood and painted (Duco) finishes along with White Marine and Black Diamond were offered.